13 Weird Ways to Help Fight Your Depression Without Medication

 But it’s vital to our health to get some sunshine.

-Grab your camera — or even your smartphone — and just snap pictures at anything that grabs your attention.
+Grab your camera — or even your smartphone — and just snap pictures of anything that grabs your attention.

 Feel the breeze and embrace your surroundings.